Laura Nyro: Posthumous releases

 Nyro's posthumous releases include Angel In The Dark (2001), which includes her final studio recordings made in 1994 and 1995, and The Loom's Desire (2002), a set of live recordings with solo piano and harmony singers from The Bottom Line Christmas shows of 1993 and 1994.
+Music greats like Joni Mitchell and Carole King were admirers of Laura Nyro.
+More recent female musicians, like Alicia Keys and Joustene Lorenz, also cite Nyro as a major influence on their work, personal politics and sexuality.

 Influence

-Nyro's influence on popular musicians has also been acknowledged by such artists as Joni Mitchell, Carole King, Tori Amos, Patti Smith, Kate Bush, Suzanne Vega, Diamanda Galas, Bette Midler, Rickie Lee Jones, Elton John, Jackson Browne, Alice Cooper, Elvis Costello, Cyndi Lauper, Todd Rundgren, Steely Dan, Sarah Cracknell, Melissa Manchester, Lisa Germano, and Rosanne Cash.
+Nyro's influence on popular musicians has also been acknowledged by such artists as Joni Mitchell, Carole King, Tori Amos, Suzanne Vega, Bette Midler, Rickie Lee Jones, Elton John, Jackson Browne, Alice Cooper, Elvis Costello, Cyndi Lauper, Todd Rundgren, and Steely Dan.

 Todd Rundgren stated that once he heard her, he "stopped writing songs like the Who and started writing songs like Laura."

 Cyndi Lauper said that her rendition of the song "Walk On By", on her Grammy Award-nominated 2003 cover album At Last, was inspired by Nyro.

 Elton John and Elvis Costello discussed Nyro's influence on both of them during the premiere episode of Costello's interview show Spectacle.
 When asked by the host if he could name three great performers/songwriters who have largely been ignored, John cited Nyro as one of his choices.
 He also addressed Nyro's influence on his 1970 song "Burn Down the Mission", from Tumbleweed Connection, in particular.
 "I idolized her," he concluded.
 "The soul, the passion, just the out and out audacity of the way her rhythmic and melody changes came was like nothing I've heard before."

 Bruce Arnold, leader of the pioneering soft rock group Orpheus, was a fan of Nyro's music.
 They both worked with legendary studio drummer Bernard Purdie.
 While recording with Purdie, Arnold mentioned his love of Nyro's music, and the drummer responded with a story about Nyro: At Nyro's home one night in the late 1970s, Purdie mentioned that he was the uncredited drummer for Orpheus.
 Nyro got excited and brought him into a room where she kept her record collection.
 She pulled out well-worn copies of every Orpheus LP, as well as copies sealed for posterity.

 Diane Paulus and Bruce Buschel co-created Eli's Comin, a musical revue of the songs of Nyro, which, among others, starred Anika Noni Rose.

 Louis Greenstein and Kate Ferber wrote One Child Born: The Music of Laura Nyro, a one-woman show featuring Ferber and directed by Adrienne Campbell-Holt.
 One Child Born was developed at CAP21 in New York City and has sold out Joe's Pub and the Laurie Beechman Theatre in New York, World Cafe Live in Philadelphia, and other venues.